• Link to LinkedIn

 F ood loss and waste is a significant global challenge for business, policymakers and civil society.
 According to the Food and Agriculture Organisation of the United Nations, approximately one-third of all of the food produced in the world by weight in 2009 was lost or wasted, equating to approximately 1.3-1.6 billion tonnes of food with a value of €1.1 trillion.
 This is the equivalent of six garbage trucks of edible food lost or wasted every second.
 The magnitude of the issue is so significant that if global FLW were classed as a country, it would be the third-largest greenhouse gas emitter worldwide, only sitting behind China and the USA.

 The project was conducted in two pilot countries: Turkey and Greece.
-Our research identified that there are considerable environmental and business opportunities from preventing food loss and waste in these countries.
+Our research identified that there were considerable environmental and business opportunities from preventing food loss and waste in these countries.
 It is estimated that both Turkey and Greece’s combined production and disposal of over 20m tonnes of food waste has a carbon footprint of c.37 mtCO2e.
 This is equivalent to 7.5% and 5% of the countries GHG emissions, respectively.
 It was also estimated that there is more than a combined €4.5bn worth of avoidable FLW in retail and manufacturing each year in the countries.

 Magnitude of FLW in the selected pilot countries